Hiram Bingham III: Prior discoverers of Machu Picchu

+In 1911, Bingham found the name Agustín Lizárraga and the date 1902 written in charcoal on one of the walls of the Temple of the Three Windows.
+Initially disappointed, he documented in his journal: "Agustín Lizárraga is discoverer of Machu Picchu and lives at San Miguel Bridge just before passing".

+Prior to the 19th and 20th centuries at least one conquistador, Baltasar de Ocampo, was known to have visited the site in the late 16th century.
+Ocampo left detailed notes on the richly carved and finely dressed stone lintels, among other notable features of the mountaintop palace.

 Marriage and family

-He married Alfreda Mitchell, granddaughter of Charles L. Tiffany, on November 20, 1900, and had seven sons: Woodbridge (1901–1986) (professor), Hiram Bingham IV (1903–1988) (diplomat and World War II hero), Alfred Mitchell Bingham (1905–1998) (lawyer and author), Charles Tiffany (1906–1993) (physician), Brewster (1908–1995) (minister), Mitchell (1910–1994) (artist), and Jonathan Brewster Bingham (1914–1986) (Democratic Congressman).
-After a divorce he married Suzanne Carroll Hill in June 1937, Alfreda Mitchell remarried pianist Henry Gregor in August 1937.
+Bingham married Alfreda Mitchell, granddaughter of Charles L. Tiffany and his wife, on November 20, 1900.
+They had seven sons together: Woodbridge (1901–1986) (professor), Hiram Bingham IV (1903–1988) (diplomat and World War II hero), Alfred Mitchell Bingham (1905–1998) (lawyer and author), Charles Tiffany (1906–1993) (physician), Brewster (1908–1995) (minister), Mitchell (1910–1994) (artist), and Jonathan Brewster Bingham (1914–1986) (Democratic Congressman).

+After a divorce he married Suzanne Carroll Hill in June 1937.
+His former wife, Alfreda Mitchell, married pianist Henry Gregor in August 1937.

-In 1982 Temple University Press published Char Miller's doctoral dissertation on the Bingham family titled "Fathers and sons: The Bingham family and the American mission."
+In 1982 Temple University Press published Char Miller's doctoral dissertation on the Bingham family titled Fathers and sons: The Bingham family and the American mission.

 Military

 Bingham achieved the rank of captain of the Connecticut National Guard in 1916.
 In 1917, he became an aviator and organized the United States Schools of Military Aeronautics at eight universities to provide ground school training for aviation cadets.
 He served the Aviation Section, U.S. Signal Corps and the Air Service, attaining the rank of lieutenant colonel.
 In Issoudun, France, Bingham commanded the Third Aviation Instruction Center, the Air Service's largest primary instruction and pursuit training school.
 He became a supporter of the Air Service in their post-war quest for independence from the Army and supported that effort, in part, with the publication of his wartime experiences titled, An Explorer in the Air Service published in 1920 by Yale University Press.